source-saraiva/clean-internet/README.md

 ## 🌍 English
-Primelists is a collection of lists of domains, IP addresses, and phone numbers used to enhance security against ads, tracking, malware, and malicious actors.
+Primelists is a collaborative collection of lists of domains, IP addresses, and phone numbers used to enhance security against ads, tracking, malware, and malicious actors.

 This repository provides curated lists that can be used in solutions such as Pi-hole, firewalls (firewalld, iptables), intrusion detection systems, and other filtering environments.